It's Better If You Don't Understand: Chart performance

 It's Better If You Don't Understand failed to achieve commercial success.
 It debuted at number 99 on the Billboard 200, the week of May 29, 2010, where it remained for only one week; As of 2011, it had sold 27,000 copies in the United States.
 As of 2017, the numbers of copies sold remained the same.
 It's Better If You Don't Understand reached number 97 on the UK Singles Chart on the week of August 28, 2010, while "The Other Side" charted separately on the UK Singles Chart at number 117.
-The EP was certified platinum by Music Canada (MC).
+In 2025, the EP was certified platinum by Music Canada (MC) and peaked at number 35 on the Hungarian Physical Albums chart.

 Track listing

 Credits adapted from It's Better If You Don't Understand liner notes.